HAVING TROUBLE GETTING THROUGH ON OUR MAIN NUMBER ABOVE?

 In the correct soil conditions and with potato beds that are designed correctly, this PTO-powered Potato digger can be a real labor-saver.
 The tractor PTO operates a “shaker-grate” in the rear that shakes out most of the soil and leaves the potatoes on top (works for most large potato varieties…if you are growing “fingerling” potatoes or digging a lot of “new” or small potatoes, this may not be the digger for you).
 Will NOT work on sweet potatoes.

-The manufacturer of this implement (the F. Spedo company of Italy) originally designed this tool as a 3-point-hitch mount unit for a 4-wheel tractor, and then they later adapted it to use on a walk-behind tractor.
+The full story is that the manufacturer of this implement (the F. Spedo company of Italy) originally designed this tool as a 3-point-hitch mount unit for a 4-wheel tractor, and then they later adapted it to use on a walk-behind tractor.
 The problem with this concept is that a walk-behind tractor has only a FRACTION of the traction (hey, that rhymes!) of a 4-wheel tractor…so while this implement may be very effective and work better and deeper when attached to a 4-wheel tractor, it has physical limitations when used behind a relatively light-weight walk-behind tractor.

 If you grow your potatoes in the correct row / hill configuration as described above, AND you have good soil, this implement can work for you.
 Otherwise, we find that our Aldo Biagioli “manual” pull-type Potato / Root crop plow is an effective option in a wider variety of soil conditions and bed styles / shapes…(and it helps that it’s about one-tenth the price, too!!)